Understanding Final Expense Insurance

 Several key factors determine your final expense insurance costs.
 Age is the primary driver, with rates rising sharply as you get older.
 Your gender matters too, with women receiving lower rates due to their longer life expectancy.

 Health status plays a role in simplified issue policies, where certain conditions may increase premiums or require guaranteed issue coverage.
-Tobacco use significantly impacts costs, with smokers paying 50-100% more than non-smokers.
+Tobacco use significantly impacts costs.
 The coverage amount you select directly affects your premium, with higher death benefits resulting in proportionally higher monthly payments.
+For a deeper look at how these factors interact, see our life insurance cost guide.

 Who Needs Final Expense Insurance